Charles Cotesworth Pinckney: Early life and family

 After returning to the American colonies in 1773, Pinckney married Sarah Middleton.
 Her father Henry Middleton later served as the second president of the Continental Congress, and her brother Arthur Middleton signed the Declaration of Independence.
 Sarah died in 1784.
 In 1786, Pinckney married again, to Mary Stead, who came from a wealthy family of planters in Georgia.
 Pinckney had three daughters.
+Pinckney's daughter, Maria Henrietta Pinckney, authored the Quintessence of Long Speeches, Arranged as a Political Catechism defending states rights and nullification.'

 Pinckney studied botany in France in 1769 for a year.
 For his assistance to the French botanist André Michaux, he was honored by having a plant species named for him: Pinckneya pubens.

 Early political career

 After returning to South Carolina from Europe, Pinckney began to practice law in Charleston.
 He was first elected to a seat in the colonial legislature in 1770.
 In 1773 he served as a regional attorney general.
 When war erupted between the thirteen American colonies and Great Britain in 1775, Pinckney stood with the American Patriots; in that year he was a member of the first South Carolina provincial congress, which helped South Carolina transition from being a British colony to being an independent state.
 During the American Revolutionary War, he served in the lower house of the state legislature and as a member of the South Carolina Senate, in addition to his military service.